Ross Barnett Reservoir

-The Ross Barnett Reservoir, often called the Rez, is a reservoir of the Pearl River between Madison and Rankin counties in the U.S. state of Mississippi.
+The Ross Barnett Reservoir, often called simply the Reservoir, is a reservoir of the Pearl River between Madison and Rankin counties in the U.S. state of Mississippi.
 The 33000 acre lake serves as the state's largest drinking water resource, and is managed by the Pearl River Valley Water Supply District.
 The lake features 105 mi of shoreline impounded on the south by a 3.5 mi man-made dam and spillway.
 The western shore is bounded by the historic Natchez Trace Parkway.

 History

 Construction on the Ross Barnett Reservoir began in 1960 by MWH Engineering (now MWH Global) under the direction of the Pearl River Valley Water Supply District.
 The main purpose of the infrastructure project was to create a permanent water source to supply drinking water for the Mississippi capital city of Jackson.
 Flooding of the Jackson section of the Pearl River had been studied by the U.S. Army Corps of Engineers since 1930 and city leaders envisioned commercial and industrial benefits from land reclamation associated with flood control.
 The Jackson Chamber of Commerce prior to the completion of the reservoir promoted riparian land reclamation with industrial development, a new bypass for U.S. Highway 49 constructed upon a levee, straightening the Pearl River channel and potential navigation.
 Construction on the lake was completed in 1963, and the water level reached average capacity in 1965.
 The August 17, 1969 passage of Hurricane Camille over the reservoir caused the surface to tilt and created a one foot level increase at the dam.
 As part of a national survey the federal government sampled five Mississippi reservoirs in 1973 and determined the Ross Barnett waters to be eutrophic, ranking second among the Mississippi reservoirs in overall trophic quality.
 In the 1980s two power companies including the local electricity producer, Mississippi Power and Light Company, made applications to the federal government authorities to modify the dam to produce hydropower.

 The 1979 Easter flood at Jackson initiated planning to create additional levees below the reservoir and studies of a 68 foot high, dry dam called Shoccoe above the reservoir.

 Waterspouts occurred in the reservoir on April 15, 2011, August 19, 2012 and July 23, 2014.

 Planning began to provide parks and recreation areas in conjunction with the newly formed lake.
 Today, the Ross Barnett Reservoir serves as a significant water source, a major recreational area, and a catalyst for residential and economic development.
 There are 4,600 homes along the reservoir in Madison and Rankin counties.